 Swinging And Open Marriage Were Surprisingly Middle-Class Behaviors During The 1970s

 Sexual liberation and revolution in the 1960s and 1970s included everything from the rise of feminism, a heightened awareness of homosexuality, and the drive for women to control their own bodies.
-Along side those movements, individuals and couples took part in swinging, open marriage, and visited sex clubs, experimenting with new sexual freedoms.
+Alongside those movements, individuals and couples took part in swinging and open marriages, experimenting with new sexual freedoms.

 Open Marriage Allowed For Heterosexual And Bisexual Exploration

 Open marriage wasn't just about heterosexual relationships.
 It wasn't even just about sexual relationships.
 Same-sex companionship for sex or for friendship was common in open marriages.

 If one of the individuals in the marriage was curious about bisexual relationships, that was fair game too - as long as both parties agreed.

 Open Marriage Fell Out Of Favor in The Early 1980s

 Threats to marriage and threats to health were influential on the decline of open marriage, with the AIDS crisis of the early 1980s weighing heavily on the latter.
 Sexually transmitted infections, especially AIDS, led to fewer open marriages and less swinging.
 The fact that many people in open relationships were not actively following the guidelines to a healthy open relationship made it harder for partners to trust each other.

 One partner could be left as the sole caretaker for a spouse dying of AIDS, and for many of the open marriage participants that were pretty center-of-the-road, middle-class folks, this was a daunting potential future.
 Still, swinging and open marriages did not completely disappear.